DouglasUrner/Unity-Examples-Sound-Effects/README.md

 * AudioSource - plays the sound (think iPod)
   - AudioClip - the sound to play (the sound file the iPod plays)
 * AudioListener - the game object that "hears" the sound, often the player or the main camera.
-In 3D games the distance between the AudioSource and the AudioListener affects the volume that the AudioClip is played at.
+In 3D games the distance between the AudioSource and the AudioListener affects the volume when the AudioClip is played.